Node Counting

 -Xmx(e.g.,-Xmx512m).
 The JVM heap won't exceed this ceiling.
 512 MB is a reasonable default for most workloads. - CPU: Set via

 A single node with 512 MB heap and 2 threads handles 100+ GB/day of log throughput.
-Backpressure throttles input gracefully if the pipeline approaches its resource limit — no crashes, no dropped logs.
+Backpressure throttles input gracefully if the pipeline approaches its resource limit, so the host stays stable under load.

 Both values map directly to standard Kubernetes resource specs in your DaemonSet manifest.
 For throughput benchmarks, scaling tables, and architecture details, see Performance FAQ.